 The criteria are categorised as either imperative or guideline.
-Most criteria are imperative, which means that the marina must comply with them in order to be awarded Blue Flag accreditation.
+Most criteria are imperative, which means that the marina must comply with them in order to be awarded the Blue Flag.
 If they are guideline criteria, it is preferable that they are complied with, but not mandatory.
 For some criteria, there are slight variations in different regions of the world.